 The dimsyl ion is commonly prepared via the reaction of sodium hydride (60% dispersion in mineral oil) with excess DMSO.
 Other preparatory routes exist, however, essentially quantitative results may be obtained if sodium hydride is used.
 Although most chemists use the dimsyl ion only in bench-scale reactions, the use of dimsyl ion at kilo scale can be done safely.
-DMSO/dimsyl ion enables nucleophilic reactions with alkylating agents and epoxides.
-It can add to unsaturated compounds such as esters and amides, aldehydes and ketones, alkynes.
+It enables nucleophilic reactions with alkylating agents and epoxides and can add to unsaturated compounds such as esters and amides, aldehydes and ketones, alkynes.
 Conjugated olefinic and aromatic compounds also react.
 For example, the reaction of styrene has been reported to yield methyl 3-phenylpropyl sulfoxide.
-Dimsyl ion can function as an initiator in ionic polymerization.
+This ion can function as an initiator in ionic polymerization.
 Thus, in the addition to styrene, polymerization is a significant side reaction.
-Dimsyl ion will also function as methylating agent for polycyclic aromatic compounds or as a reducing agent in dehalogenations and autoxidations.
+Dimsyl will also function as methylating agent for polycyclic aromatic compounds or as a reducing agent in dehalogenations and autoxidations.